phwt/enewsletter-generator/README.md

 ## Features
 - Create E-Newsletter without any graphic-editing software nor graphical skill.
 - Simple UI and easy to use.
+- No application needed just run in browser.
+(And even works in mobile!)
 - Save your entered info on every keydown.
 Never lose your info by just single [F5] button again.

 ## How to use